uabmagic/cli/README.md

 Get the currently playing song, search, and make requests from the command line!

-This can also be build and run as a Docker container:
+This can also be built and run as a Docker container:

 ```
 docker build -t uabcli .